Head Gaskets 101: What They Are and How They Work in Your Vehicle

 Combustion Gas Leakage

-When the combustion gases leave the cylinder, it results in a loss of compression, resulting in reduced power or improper operation.
+When the combustion gases leave the cylinder, there is a loss of compression, which can result in reduced power or improper operation.

-If combustion gases enter the cooling system, it reduces the efficiency of the cooling system and can cause the engine to overheat.
+If combustion gases enter the cooling system, they reduce its efficiency and can cause the engine to overheat.

-In other cases, gases can seep into small spaces between the gasket and the cylinder head or engine block, which trap these gases and are then released when the engine is stopped.
+In other cases, gases can seep into small spaces between the gasket and the cylinder head or engine block, trapping them until they are released when the engine is stopped.
 These gases then escape into the refrigerant and create air pockets.

 Otherwise, these airbags can cause the engine to push the coolant into the expansion tank or overflow.